 Purchase a more comfortable and supportive mattress

-Our first recommendation is that you check out the amazing mattresses listed in this guide if your mattress isn’t offering you enough support and comfort.
+Our first recommendation is to check out the fantastic mattresses listed in this guide if your mattress lacks enough support and comfort.

 In one study, nearly 63 percent of people reported significant improvement in lower back pain after switching to a new mattress.
-If you’re in the financial position to buy a new mattress, don’t be afraid to try out a few options.
+If you’re in a financial position to buy a new mattress, don’t be afraid to try a few options.

 Invest in a mattress topper

-If your mattress is new and feels a little firm because it’s not broken in, you could try adding a soft mattress topper.
-This could be helpful especially if you’re a side sleeper who’s looking for something that can cradle to the shape of your body to relieve pressure points that cause backaches and spinal misalignment.
+If your mattress is new and feels firm because it’s not broken, you could add a soft mattress topper.
+This could be helpful, especially if you’re a side sleeper looking for something that can cradle to the shape of your body to relieve pressure points that cause backaches and spinal misalignment.

 Try changing your sleeping position

 If you’ve had spinal misalignment due to sleeping on your stomach, you can shift to lying on your back to align your spine.

 However, if your back is tender and inflamed due to muscle pulling, it wouldn’t be such a good idea to sleep on your back; it will only exert more pressure on your back and cause more pain

 Also, if you’ve suffered from spinal injuries, sleeping on your side might worsen the pain since the muscles surrounding the spine tend to relax when you sleep, leaving it suspended.
 Not to mention, it can lead to further spinal damage because of pinching and inflammation

 Use a pillow for support